 A: Assuming one of the components of the hybrid mode in question is a NIST-approved cryptographic primitive, such hybrid modes can be approved for use for key establishment or digital signature.
-In particular, a hybrid mode signature consists of two signatures.
-It is valid if only if both signatures are valid.
-FIPS 140 validation can only validate the signature which is currently NIST approved.
-Similarly, a hybrid mode key establishment scheme derives keying material from two or more secret values established by different key establishment primitives.
-Even though only NIST approved key establishment primitive can be validated, depending on the way the secret values are included in the key derivation procedure, FIPS 140 validation test may need to be changed to enable the validation.At present, there are only a few ways to do this that will pass validation, and they aren't necessarily the most natural ways to construct a hybrid mode, but NIST is confident that it can be done and is investigating whether additional support should be added for the validation of hybrid modes.
-In any case, sSuch validation, however, is only certifying that the NIST-approved portion is correctly implemented and used, and it says nothing about the security of the quantum-resistant portion of the hybrid mode.
-NIST therefore continues to believe that hybrid mode may be a way for migration and the long term solution to the threat of quantum computers is to provide standards for postquantum public key cryptography, through the process outlined in our call for proposals.
+In particular, a hybrid mode for signatures consists of two signatures.
+The mode is valid if only if both signatures are valid.
+FIPS 140 validation can only validate the signature which is currently approved by NIST.
+Similarly, a hybrid key establishment scheme derives keying material from two or more secret values established by different key establishment primitives.
+Only the NIST approved key establishment primitive can be validated according to FIPS 140.
+Depending on the way the secret values are included in the key derivation procedure, FIPS 140 validation tests may need to be changed to enable the validation.
+At present, there are only a few ways to do this that will pass validation, and they aren't necessarily the most natural ways to construct a hybrid mode, but NIST is confident that it can be done and is investigating whether additional support should be added for the validation of hybrid modes.
+In any case, such validation, however, is only certifying that the NIST-approved portion is correctly implemented and used, and it says nothing about the security of the quantum-resistant portion of the hybrid mode.
+NIST therefore continues to believe that Hybrid modes may be a way for migration.
+However, NIST continues to believe that the long term solution to the threat of quantum computers is to provide standards for post_quantum public key cryptography, through the process outlined in our call for proposals.

-Q: How does NIST plan to convert time and space complexity of known attacks into a single number for quantum and classical security?
+Q: What is the rationale to convert time and space complexity of known attacks into a single number for quantum and classical security?